Frontend Engineer & UX/UI Designer

 When I'm away from home, it'll be travelling somewhere so I can practice foreign languages, tour cycling between towns, or hiking some hills.

 After completing my 2 years trip, my partner and I had accumulated plenty of travel materials, tons of cycling metrics and stories.
 Naturally, I made a travel blog with Angular and hosted it on Github Pages.
-"Pedco" is short for @pedallingcontinent (our "unofficial" Instagram travel brand).
+"Pedco" is short for @pedallingcontinent (our Instagram travel account).

 Pedco - everything about our recent trip